opencitations/cec/classifier/cic/README.md

 4. **Download Model Files**

-    Place the pre-trained model files in the appropriate directories as shown in the folder structure.
-Ensure that the `models/` directory contains all necessary `.pt` and `.pth` files.
+    Dwonload and place the pre-trained model files in the appropriate directories as shown in the folder structure.
+Ensure that the `models/` directory contains all necessary `.pt` and `.pth` files (7 models each dir).

 ## Running the Application Locally

 To run the application locally, you need to specify the path to the `src` directory, which contains the necessary source code and models.
+Do it after installation and within the classifier directory, as shown above.

 ```bash
 python -m cic.main --src_path "/absolute/path/to/cic/src"